ProjectTorreyPines/FuseRegistry.jl/README.md

-# Working with the FuseRegistry
+# FuseRegistry

+Registry of Julia packages related to FUSE.jl or more broadly to IMASDD.jl

 ### Add the FuseRegistry to the list of known registries